scalableminds/webknossos/docs/tracing_ui.md

 - `4 Bit`: Toggles data download from the server using only 4 Bit instead of 8 Bit for each pixel.
 Use this to reduce the amount of necessary internet bandwidth for webKnossos.
 Useful for showcasing data on the go over cellular networks, e.g 3G.
 - `Interpolation`: When interpolation is enabled, bilinear filtering is applied while rendering pixels between two voxels.
 As a result, data may look "smoother" (or blurry when being zoomed in very far).
 Without interpolation, data may look more "crisp" (or pixelated when being zomed in very far).
 - `Render Missing Data Black`: If a dataset doesn't contain data at a specific position, webKnossos can either render "black" at that position or it can try to render data from another magnification.

+## Right-Hand Sidepanel
+The right-hand sidepanel includes a number of tabs with specific information, additional interactions, listings about your current skeleton and/or volume annotation.
+When working with any of the webKnossos annotation tools (see above), any interactions with the dataset will lead to entries in the listing provided here.

+- `Info`: Contains mostly metainformation about the dataset and annotation.
+Can be used to name an annotation and provide additional description, e.g. when sharing with collaborators.
+Includes a button to start [automated analysis](./automated_analysis.md) on your dataset (beta feature).
+- `Skeleton`: Lists all available skeleton annotations and offer further interactions with them.
+[Read more about skeleton annotations.](./skeleton_annotation.md)
+- `Comments`: Lists all comments assigned to individual nodes of a skeleton.
+[Read more about comments and skeleton annotations.](./skeleton_annotation.md#nodes_and_trees)
+- `Segments`: List all segments created during a volume annotation.
+It also provides access to mesh generation for indivual segments or the whole dataset, mesh visualization, mesh downloads, and more.
+[Read more about 3D meshes.](./mesh_visualization.md)
+- `BBoxes`: List all bounding boxes present in the dataset.
+Create new bounding boxes or adjust existing ones.
+This provides an alternativ interface for the `BoundingBox` tool.
+- `AbsTree`: Renders and abstract 2D tree representation of a skeleton annotation when enabled.
+Might be quite ressource intense when working with large skeletons.

+## Status Bar

+The status bar at the bottom of the screen serves three functions.
+1. It shows context-sensitive mouse and keyboard control hint.
+Depending on you selected annotation tool, any pressed modifier keys (Shift, CMD, CTRL, ALT, etc), and the object under the mouse, it provides useful interaction hints and shortcuts.
+2. It provides useful information basd on your mouse positioning and which objects it hovers over.
+This includes the current mouse position in the dataset coordinate space, any segment ID that you hover over, and the currently rendered magnification level (MipMap image pyramid) used for displaying any data.
+3. When working with skeletons, the active node and tree IDs are listed.
+Use the little pencil icon to select/mark a specific ID as active if required.
+For more about the active node ID, [see the section on skeleton annotations](./skeleton_annotation.md#nodes_and_trees).